npryce/acceptance-and-approval-workshop/handout.md

 The challenge is to find the best algorithm to fit a polynomial curve to data sets of two-dimensional data points sampled from a data source.
 We will try doing this with [Specification by Example] and then with a tool that combines [Approval Testing] with Specification by Example.

-To ensure that we can explore the topic within the time available, we will simulate the numerical programming itself.
-Instead of writing a suitable algorithm, you only have to pick the most acceptable a set of potential algorithms provided to you.

 Challenges